 In the early stages of the disease, when people show no signs of symptoms, the disease is said to be latent.
 At this point, individuals are not contagious.
 Over time, however, if the disease is allowed to become active, people develop symptoms and become contagious.
 The transformation of latent to active disease can take as little as a few weeks, or it might occur years later.

-Overall, about half of those people who develop active disease will do so within the first two years of infection.
+Overall, about half of those people who develop the active disease will do so within the first two years of infection.
 The duration of active tuberculosis from onset to cure or death is approximately three years.

 Common symptoms would include chest pain, fever, night sweats, severe weight loss, a prolonged cough producing sputum or occasionally, blood.
 In many people, consumption was characterised by a time of symptoms, interspersed with periods of remission.

 The Look of Vampires

 Consumption was so prevalent in the 19th century that it played a large role in literature, art and opera.
-It became romanticised in society by poets such as Keats, Shelley and Byron, as well as writers such as Edgar Allan Poe, Robert Louis Stevenson and Emily Brontë.
+It became romanticised in society by poets such as Keats, Shelley and Byron.
+Writers such as Edgar Allan Poe, Robert Louis Stevenson and Emily Brontë also romanticised the disease.
 Ironically, many of these names ultimately succumbed to the disease themselves.
-In some situations, the deaths of characters were portrayed as romantic, tragic events, despite the fact they were anything but glamorous.
+In some situations, the deaths of characters were portrayed as romantic, despite being anything but glamorous.

 In addition to the symptoms described above, consumptive patients often took on a thin, pale, melancholy appearance that some found attractive.
 Byron once remarked to his friend, Lord Sligo, “I should like, I think, to die of consumption.”
 When Lord Sligo asked why, Byron replied, “Because then all the women would say ‘See that poor Byron – how interesting he looks in dying.”

 John Keats wrote in 1819, “Youth grows pale, and spectre thin, and dies.”